FNNDSC/fnndsc/js/rev/README.md

 ## Type of installation

 In most cases, the already compiled _Production version_ is sufficient.
-For development, however, a few extra steps are required (see the appropriate section below):
+For development, however, a few extra steps are required (see [_Development_](https://github.com/FNNDSC/fnndsc/tree/master/js/rev#development-version):

-## Production version
+## Production

 To install the _Production version_ use the already compiled source build available in the `rev` repo: